Two Sample Testing in High Dimension via Maximum Mean Discrepancy: Studentized Statistic and Asymptotic Theory

-{ Under Assumption \ref{Assumpt:PowerAnalysis-3}, the order of $\ce^k(X,Y)$ decreases to $|f_0(A_0^{XY})| p^{\max\{\delta_3,\delta_4\}-2}$, as compared to the second scenario (under Assumption~\ref{Assumpt:PowerAnalysis-2}).
+Under Assumption \ref{Assumpt:PowerAnalysis-3}, the order of $\ce^k(X,Y)$ decreases to $|f_0(A_0^{XY})| p^{\max\{\delta_3,\delta_4\}-2}$, as compared to the second scenario (under Assumption~\ref{Assumpt:PowerAnalysis-2}).
 Recall that $\ce^k(X,Y)$ characterizes the disparity between the distributions $X$ and $Y$, then it is not surprising that its order decreases as the leading disparities between $X$ and $Y$ move to some higher moment quantities.
 In this case, $\ce^k(X,Y)$ may not dominate $\bbe{(h^k(X_1,X_2,Y_1,Y_2))^2}$, and furthermore, $\ce^k(X,Y)$ is dominated by $\cv_k^2(Z)$, whose order stays at $f_0^2(A_0^{XY}) p^{-1}$.
 Therefore, additional constraints on $p$ are required to satisfy condition (\ref{Condt:power-3}).

 \cite{zhu2021interpoint} showed that in the HDMSS setting, when $|\Delta|^2=o(\sqrt{p}/N)$, $\lrabs{\bbe{|\tilde{X}_1|^2} - \bbe{|\tilde{Y}_1|^2}} = o(\sqrt{p}/N)$ and $\|\Sigma_X-\Sigma_Y\|_F=o(\sqrt{p})$, MMD permutation test has trivial power.
 In the special case $\delta_3=0, \delta_4\in (0,1)$, it is easy to see that both the condition in \cite{zhu2021interpoint} and our Assumption~\ref{Assumpt:PowerAnalysis-3} can be satisfied for different sets of $(p,N)$.
 The resulting power phenomenon is strikingly different with the MMD permutation test being powerless and our studentized test being power one asymptotically.
-This difference is not a contradiction but is mainly attributed to the different regimes, since HDMSS setting implies $p>>N$ whereas our Proposition~\ref{Prop:PowerAnalysis-3} requires $p<<N$.
-This is an example that shows that even for the same alternative, the order of $p$ relative to $N$ can play an important role in determining the power behavior. } { Finally, We look into the scenario when $X$ and $Y$ have identical means and covariance matrices to complete the discussions in this section.}
+This difference is not a contradiction but is mainly attributed to the different regimes, since HDMSS setting implies $p\gg N$ whereas our Proposition~\ref{Prop:PowerAnalysis-3} requires $p\ll N$.
+This is an example that shows that even for the same alternative, the order of $p$ relative to $N$ can play an important role in determining the power behavior.

+Finally, we look into the scenario when $X$ and $Y$ have identical means and covariance matrices to complete the discussions in this section.
+With $\cum(\cdot)$ denoting the cumulant, we propose the following assumption.